alexisyepes/pet-grooming-public-repo/README.md

 ### Database type

-The existing clients database on the local computer had the option to be extracted as a Excel format, therefore, I was able to convert it into csv format and import it into MySql Workbench to avoid the need to manually enter the 6000+ clients into our dabatase.
+The existing clients database on the local computer had the option to be extracted as a Excel format, therefore, I was able to convert it into csv format and import it into MySql Workbench to avoid the need to manually enter the 6000+ clients into our database.
 <br>

 #### MySql Tables and GraphQl Server